The Elder Scrolls Online: Dragonhold

+Dragonhold brings the year-long Season of the Dragon storyline to a conclusion with content including the Southern Elsweyr zone and new quests.
+It was released for Windows and MacOS on October 21, 2019.

 Markarth

-Markarth was released on November 2, 2020 for Windows, Mac, and Stadia and November 10, 2020 for Xbox One and PS4.
-It brings the year-long Dark Heart of Skyrim story line to an end with the introduction of The Reach zone, has a new solo arena, and has a new item collection system.
+Markarth was released on November 2, 2020 for Windows, MacOS, and Stadia, and on November 10, 2020 for Xbox One and PS4.
+It brings the year-long Dark Heart of Skyrim storyline to an end with the introduction of The Reach zone, has a new solo arena, and has a new item collection system.